What You Will Need If the Power Goes Out

 • Gatorade/Powerade

-Power outages aren’t necessarily weather or specific climate-related.
-It could happen in either hot or cold weather.
-Either way, canned and properly packaged foods will last a while as you adjust to the loss of power.
-You’ll want to try and maintain a semblance of your normal routines as best as possible, and that includes meal preparation.
+Power outages aren’t necessarily weather—or climate-related.
+They could happen in either hot or cold weather.
+Either way, canned and properly packaged foods will last a while as you adjust to losing power.
+You’ll want to try to maintain a semblance of your everyday routines as best as possible, including meal preparation.

-Being able to heat foods is important, especially if the temperature in your home is cold.
+Being able to heat foods is essential, especially if the temperature in your home is cold.
 Part of your preparedness plan is to have propane or butane cooking devices.
-Yes, you can cook many things on your BBQ, but it certainly isn’t the most efficient cooking device.
-Those trusty camp stoves or tabletop butane units are great to boil water, heating soups, warming up meats, and more.
+You can cook many things on BBQ grills, but it isn’t the most efficient cooking device.
+Those trusty camp stoves or tabletop butane units are great for boiling water, heating soups, warming up meats, and more.
 Plan to have enough fuel to last a week or longer.
 (See Item #4 Below)

 Meals also require paper supplies and plastic utensils since the dishwasher won’t be working.
 Consider paper plates, paper towels, paper or plastic cups, and napkins.
-Depending on what you’re preparing, sharp knives, serving spoons, and other kitchen tools may not be as important.
+Depending on your preparation, sharp knives, serving spoons, and other kitchen tools may not be as important.

-When it comes to food, don’t forget infant formula, pet food, and food items for those special needs members of your family like those with allergies or the elderly.
+When it comes to food, remember infant formula, pet food, and food items for unique-needs family members like those with allergies.

 2. Water Purification

 If your power outage turns into something that lasts for a couple of weeks, you may eventually run out of your supply of bottled water.
-There’s also the chance that the tap water that comes from your kitchen sink may not be safe to drink.
-You’ll want to invest in a water filter system that removes any particles that may be in your drinking water.
+There’s also the chance that the tap water from your kitchen sink may be unsafe to drink.
+You’ll want to invest in a water filter system that removes particles in your drinking water.
 You could also buy Purification Tablets from Amazon or one of your local stores.

-I’ve been writing for years about the critical role that water plays in our lives every day.
-We not only need it for proper hydration, but also to cook, clean our clothes, and perform minimal personal hygiene.
-I suggest 4 gallons per person per day to take care of these needs, so having some larger water storage containers should be considered.
+I’ve been writing about water’s critical role in our everyday lives for years.
+We need it not only for proper hydration but also to cook, clean our clothes, and perform minimal personal hygiene.
+I suggest 4 gallons per person per day to meet these needs, so having some larger water storage containers should be considered.

-Having unscented bleach to “treat” the water is one way to protect your family from bacteria, but using a water filter can prove to be an easier option.
-I like both Big Burkey and PortaWell products.
-Big Burkey filtering systems are less expensive but can take longer to filter the water.
-PortaWell filtration systems are more costly, but can filter a much higher volume of water.
+Having unscented bleach to “treat” the water is one way to protect your family from bacteria, but using a water filter can be easier.
+I like both Big Berkey and PortaWell products.
+Big Berkey filtering systems are less expensive but can take longer to filter the water.
+PortaWell filtration systems are more costly but can filter much more water with a sixty-gallons-per-hour rated system.

 3. Sleeping bags

-Getting a good night’s sleep without electricity during cold weather can be difficult to do unless you have enough good-quality sleeping bags for everyone.
-Look for a sleeping bag for each member of the family and ones that will deal with temperatures that you’ll find in the areas where you live.
+Getting a good night’s sleep without electricity during cold weather can be difficult unless you have enough good-quality sleeping bags for everyone.
+Look for sleeping bags for each member of the family and ones that will withstand the temperatures in your area.

-It is also important to have extra blankets.
-Wrapping yourself or a loved one in a warm blanket can really change how you feel about things.
+It is also essential to have extra blankets.
+Wrapping yourself or a loved one in a warm blanket can change your feelings.
+Creating layers of fabric to hold the heat in is important, so extra blankets or long-sleeved shirts and pants can help.
 You’ll need an extra change of clothes or more, particularly if you think you or others may get wet.
 Include some warm gloves, hats, socks, and other clothing items that could provide comfort and safety.

-All these things will make a real difference if you have to shelter-in-place for any extended period of time.
-In cold weather, the prevention of hypothermia is so important.
+All these things will make a real difference if you have to shelter in place for any extended period of time.
+Preventing hypothermia is especially important in cold weather.

 4. Camping Stove

-If your kitchen stove and range run on electricity, you will need a Butane Stove or camping stove (must be used outdoors) so that your family can continue eating hot meals.
-Make sure that you also have enough propane for your barbecue as well.
-Years ago we decided to change to a natural gas stove.
+If your kitchen stove and range run on electricity, you will need a Butane Stove or camping stove (must be used outdoors) so your family can continue eating hot meals.
+Make sure that you also have enough propane for your barbecue.
+Years ago, we decided to change to a natural gas stove.
 I enjoy the “instant-on” feature of the flame, the lower utility bill, and the convenience of cooking with gas since I know I can make the stovetop work without the electric ignition by using a match or lighter.

-If you want to make bread, bake some casseroles, cook grilled cheese sandwiches, or make pancakes, you may want one of the Camp Chef Stoves/Ovens.
+If you want to make bread, bake some casseroles, cook grilled cheese sandwiches, or make pancakes, you may wish to use one of the Camp Chef Stoves/Ovens.
 If you decide to buy one, check the adaptors because some come with a small adaptor for small propane canisters.
-I opted to use the BBQ-size propane tanks so I had to purchase a large propane tank adaptor.
-You may not have to buy one, but it’s critical you know BEFORE you use the stove after a disaster.
+I opted to use the BBQ-size propane tanks, so I had to purchase a large propane tank adaptor.
+You may not have to buy one, but you must know BEFORE using the stove after a disaster.
 This one must be used outdoors.

 5. Weather Radio

-Your emergency situation may already be bad enough as it is.
-Don’t allow things to get worse by not having a NOAA weather radio on hand.
+Your emergency situation may already be bad enough.
+Don’t allow things to worsen by not having a NOAA weather radio.
 Your local news will keep you posted and updated on any other possible threats that may be coming your way.
-Emergency Radio (this one can charge your cell phone as well).
+Get an Emergency Radio (this one can charge your cell phone as well).

-This will also help you stay in touch with the outside world so that you don’t start feeling fear of the unknown.
-Be sure that you have plenty of batteries to use, or go with a weather radio that is a hand crank radio or runs on solar power.
+A battery-powered radio will also help you stay in touch with the outside world so that you don’t start feeling fear of the unknown.
+For your battery-operated radio, be sure you have plenty of batteries to use, or go with a weather radio that is a hand-crank radio or runs on solar power.

 6. Car Cellphone Charger

-Keep your cell phone charged by plugging your charger into your car.
-You can also purchase backup charging packs that work great.
-Being able to stay in touch with the outside world provides some comfort and confidence as you deal with the situation you find yourself in.
-Having communication capabilities is one of the basic items all families need as they plan their preparedness kits.
+You can keep your cell phone charged by plugging your charger into your car.
+You can also purchase backup charging packs that work great with cordless phones.
+Staying in touch with the outside world provides some comfort and confidence as you deal with the situation you find yourself in.
+Communication capabilities are one of the basic items all families need as they plan their preparedness kits.

 7. Baby Wipes

-Unless you’re trying to stay cool, you probably know just how unpleasant a cold shower can be.
+Unless you’re trying to stay cool, you probably know how unpleasant a cold shower can be.
 Baby wipes are a way that you can keep clean in between showers.
-The next time you go to Sam’s Club or Costco, pick up some extra boxes.
-If they dry out, you can refill them with water and they will still work.
+Pick up some extra boxes next time you go to Sam’s Club or Costco.
+If they dry out, you can refill them with water, and they will still work.

 I always have extra moist towelettes available.
 Having these for personal sanitation makes sense.
-I always have extra diapers, not for me, but to share with a neighbor who may have run out.
-I also keep extra feminine supplies / personal hygiene items since you never know when the emergency will affect my family or how long it may last.
+I always have extra diapers, not for me, but to share with a neighbor who has an infant who may have run out.
+I also keep extra feminine supplies / personal hygiene items since you never know when an emergency will affect the family or how long it may last.
+Rinse-Free Shower Wipes.

-I also keep hand sanitizer and mild soap products in my emergency kit.
+I also keep hand sanitizer and mild soap products in my emergency kit as part of my emergency plan.
 Washing hands is important whether we have power or not.

-If the weather is bad enough to take out your power, it may be a result of very heavy winds.
-That may prompt you to keep extra masks in your house, and if they are classified as a dust mask, all the better.
+If the extreme weather is bad enough to cause blackouts, it may result from hefty winds.
+That may prompt you to keep extra masks in your house, and if they are classified as dust masks, all the better.

 Other things to consider are toothpaste, deodorant, and hair care products you may be short of right now.
-You may be living in a “close quarters” situation for a while, try to make it as pleasant as possible.
-Don’t forget toilet paper, we never seem to have enough.
+You may live in a “close quarters” situation for a while, so try to make it as pleasant as possible.
+Don’t forget toilet paper.
+We never seem to have enough.

 8. Buckets

-You may need a way to flush the toilet after the power has gone out if your local water district pumps don’t work.
-In case you missed this post, 29 Reasons To Save Buckets For Survival I also have written posts about portable toilets and clothes washing systems.
+If your local water district pumps don’t work, you may need a way to flush the toilet after the power has gone out.
+In case you missed this post, 29 Reasons To Save Buckets For Survival, I have also written posts about portable toilets and clothes-washing systems.
 Having multiple options for personal hygiene and sanitation also makes great sense.
 Your survival kit will include stuff you may not have thought about before.

 You may be scratching your head on this one, but duct tape has proven itself time and time again to be an effective tool for emergencies.
-It’s extremely versatile and durable and can be used to repair glass and temporarily mend clothing, etc. You may need it to install plastic sheeting over your windows to keep cold winds out.
+It’s incredibly versatile and durable and can be used to repair glass, temporarily mend clothing, etc. You may need it to install plastic sheeting over your windows to keep cold winds out.
+Gorilla Tape

 10. Flashlights and Lanterns

 Don’t be left feeling your way around in the dark without several flashlights strategically kept throughout your house.
-I have a bunch in my home, many I keep are solar units that are charged by the sunlight coming in my window.
+I have a bunch in my home, and many I keep are solar units charged by the sunlight in my window.
 I love these solar flashlights!
-Lanterns and Flashlights
+Lanterns and Flashlights.

 11. Batteries

-You will be needing batteries for more than just your flashlights.
-Make sure that you stock up on all different types of extra batteries, including C’s and D’s that light up lanterns and flashlights.
-Sam’s Club and Costco have the best price on these, as far as I know.
-Since you don’t know when the lights and appliances go out how long you might be dealing with the outage, having backup power for those items is a good move when putting together your disaster supplies kit.
+You’ll be needing batteries for more than just your flashlights.
+Ensure you stock up on all extra batteries, including Cs and Ds that light up lanterns and flashlights.
+As far as I know, Sam’s Club and Costco have the best prices.
+Since you don’t know when the lights and appliances will go out or how long you might be dealing with the outage, having backup power for those items is a good move when putting together your disaster supplies kit.

 12. Cardboard

-Cardboard works as a great insulator.
+Cardboard works as an excellent insulator.
 You can use it to cover your windows so that cold air doesn’t creep in.
 Although not too comfortable or convenient to install, they can also come in handy as mats on the floor since concrete can be pretty cold to walk and sleep on.
-Cardboard boxes are also fairly light, so they can come in handy if you need a portable container to move things from one room to another.
+Cardboard boxes are also relatively light, so they can come in handy if you need a portable container to move things from one room to another.

 13. Garbage Bags

 Garbage bags aren’t just for taking out the trash.
-During an emergency, they can be used as a cover for a shelter, and also insulate your doors and windows.
-You may even need some heavy-duty garbage bags for body bags, I learned this in my C.E.R.T. certification class.
-Hopefully, we will never need to use them for covering bodies, but it’s a good idea to have some of those super-strong ones.
+During an emergency, they can be used as a cover for a shelter and also insulate your doors and windows.
+You may even need heavy-duty garbage bags for body bags, and I learned this in my C.E.R.T. certification class.
+Hopefully, we will never need to use them to cover bodies, but it’s a good idea to have some super-strong ones.
+This would apply to disposing of spoiled food from freezers or refrigerators.

 If the power is out for an extended period, trash may build up in your home or apartment.
-Bags can not only keep you organized, but also cut down on odor and the spread of germs, keep bugs away, and limit the spread of disease.
+Bags can keep you organized, reduce odor and the spread of germs, keep bugs away, and limit the spread of disease.

 14. Manual Can Opener

-Be sure to have a manual can opener set aside to handle your canned goods because most of them don’t come with an easy-open tab.
+Be sure to set aside a manual can opener to handle your canned goods because most don’t come with an easy-open tab.
 Please stock more than one can opener, one is none and two is one, if your experience of them not always working is like mine.
 I’m not sure if I said that right, but you get the drift.
 Can Openers

 15. First Aid Kit

 It’s common for injuries to happen during an emergency.
-You will need a First Aid Kit that has bandages, dressings, disinfectant ointments, and a pain reliever like aspirin or Tylenol.
+You will need a First Aid Kit with bandages, dressings, disinfectant ointments, and a pain reliever like aspirin or Tylenol.
 If you don’t have time to put one together, the one above is brought to you by the Red Cross, which comes with an instruction booklet.
-In case you missed this post, First Aid Kits-What You Need To Survive

-Be sure to also have some quality scissors, tweezers, gauze pads, a thermometer, and any prescriptions you or members of your family use on a consistent prescribed basis.
-I have some antibiotics and over-the-counter med products for upset stomach and other common challenges (see item #17 below).
+Be sure also to have some quality scissors, tweezers, gauze pads, a thermometer, and any prescriptions you or your family use consistently since your pharmacist may not be available.
+I have some antibiotics and over-the-counter med products for upset stomach and other everyday challenges (see item #17 below).
 It wouldn’t hurt to also have a whistle in the kit, just in case you need to alert first responders where you are in your home.

 16. Hand/Feet Warmers